Maine Coon: Description

-The Maine Coon is a large and sociable cat characterized by a prominent ruff along its chest, robust bone structure, strong jawline, rectangular body shape, an uneven two-layered coat with longer guard hairs over a silky satin undercoat, and a long, bushy tail.
-With the 1970s revival of the interest in the breed, Maine Coon cats were noted to show an increased incidence of polydactylism compared to other breeds.
-Subsequently, breeders of show-standard cats were advised to regard this variation as undesirable and to offer affected kittens as household pets.
-The trait later became separately certified by some organizations, like The International Cat Association (TICA).
-Meanwhile, in increasing numbers of cat fancy competitions, the trait is no longer marked down.

-Markings
+Fur coat

 The Maine Coon is a long- or medium-haired cat.
 The coat is soft and silky, although texture may vary with coat color.
 The length is shorter on the head and shoulders and longer on the stomach and flanks, with some cats having a leonine ruff around their neck.
-Minimal grooming is required for the breed compared to other long-haired breeds, as their coat is mostly self-maintaining owing to a light-density undercoat.
+Minimal grooming is required for the breed compared to other long-haired breeds, as their double coat is mostly self-maintaining owing to a light-density undercoat.
 The coat is subject to seasonal variation, with the fur being thicker in the winter and thinner during the summer.

+Maine Coons have several physical adaptations for survival in harsh winter climates.
+Their dense water-resistant fur is longer and shaggier on their underside and rear for extra protection when they are walking or sitting on top of wet surfaces of snow or ice.
+Their long and bushy raccoon-like tail is resistant to sinking in snow, and can be curled around their face and shoulders for warmth and protection from wind and blowing snow.
+It can even be curled around their backside like an insulated seat cushion when sitting down on a frozen surface.

+Large paws facilitate walking on snow and are often compared to snowshoes.
+Long tufts of fur growing between their toes help keep the toes warm and further aid walking on snow by giving the paws additional structure without significant extra weight.
+Heavily furred ears with extra long tufts of fur growing from inside can keep warm more easily.